steeef/dotfiles/README.md

 * Mac: Home Manager should create aliases in MacOS for its GUI apps in `~/Applications/Nix`.
 * Mac: `nix-darwin` should configure global settings according to my liking.
 * Mac: `Alfred` with a (hopefully) synchronized preferences directory.

+# Acknowledgements

+* Julia Evans' article ["Some notes on using nix"](https://jvns.ca/blog/2023/02/28/some-notes-on-using-nix/) was what originally got me excited about trying out Nix, since her guides are very thorough and explain everything plainly.
+* [Zero to Nix](https://zero-to-nix.com/), a site run by Determinate Systems with a good introduction to Nix concepts.
+* xyno's [blog article](https://xyno.space/post/nix-darwin-introduction) explaining how he learned about Nix via installing and developing flakes in MacOS.
+It helped me when troubleshooting my installs on MacOS as well.